eaeoz/website/exampleSite/content/posts/meeting-room.md

 +++
 #### From Browser

 You can join to meeting room from your browser.
-Simply click link below.
+Simply using thie link below.
 Type your name and press button ask for join.
 ```
 https://sedat.3cx.com.tr:5001/meet/sedat
 ```